Student Disability Services

 For universitywide accessibility information see accessibility.jhu.edu.

-Read a full description of the range of services available through the Johns Hopkins University Office of Institutional Equity.
-Johns Hopkins University Grievance Procedures for Student with Disabilities available for students who disagree with an accommodations determination or have concerns about accommodations or services.
+A full description of the range of services is available through the University-wide Accessibility and Accommodations site.
+Johns Hopkins University also has Grievance Procedures for Student with Disabilities available for students who disagree with an accommodations determination or have concerns about accommodations or services.

 Please review the Rights and Responsibilities for admitted students who are receiving services through SDS.